cocotb/cocotb/documentation/source/examples.rst

 Mixed Language
 ==============

-The directory :file:`cocotb/examples/mixed_language/` contains two toplevel HDL files, one in VHDL, one in SystemVerilog, that each instantiate the ``endian_swapper`` in SystemVerilog and VHDL in parallel and chains them together so that the endianness is swapped twice.
+The directory :file:`cocotb/examples/mixed_language/` contains two toplevel :term:`HDL` files, one in VHDL, one in SystemVerilog, that each instantiate the ``endian_swapper`` in SystemVerilog and VHDL in parallel and chains them together so that the endianness is swapped twice.